Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Dark or strong-smelling tallow: This usually means you rendered at too high a temperature, didn't trim the meat thoroughly, or left it rendering too long.
 Tallow is still safe to use, but it's best reserved for savory cooking rather than baking.

 Burned fat smell: If you overheated your tallow and it smells burned, unfortunately there's no fixing it.
 You'll need to start over with a fresh batch and keep the heat lower this time.
-Cold fat yesterday is better than burned fat today—patience pays off.
+Patience pays off.

 The Economics of Rendering Your Own Tallow